 Read Your Lease or Loan Contract

 Your contract is the lifeblood of your financed vehicle—and knowing its contents will make or break your ability to handle your car and finances with the finesse of an expert.
-Plus, going over contracts well is an excellent way never to put yourself in disadvantageous positions.
+Plus, going over contracts well is an excellent way to never put yourself in disadvantageous positions.

 Your contract should be the first thing you read whenever you’re looking for guidance on anything regarding your financed car.
 Most contracts have the answer to any question you could have; all you need to do is sift through some pages of provisions and text.